 Under certain conditions, access to the Master's program may be granted directly.
 This is of particular applicability for candidates holding a title of Bachelor HES.
-A detailed description of these conditions is available from the Décanat of the Science Faculty, or from the Studies Adviser in the Physics department.
+A detailed description of these conditions is available from the Dean's Office of the Faculty of Science, or from the Studies Adviser in the Physics department.